The PR BlogMedia & PsychologyPublic Affairs & LobbyingSocial Media—The Good, the Bad, and the Ugly

 As a result, many of my business acquaintances are surprised when they hear me discuss social media from a critical perspective.
 “Wait, Jerry, I thought you loved everything digital?!”

 To be clear, I’m not blaming anyone but myself for manifesting this general perception.
 I did tell hundreds of organisations to adapt to digital-first.
-My message wasn’t exactly gentle; I gave them an ultimatum — adapt or die.
+My message wasn’t gentle; I gave them an ultimatum — adapt or die.

 Does this mean that I love everything about social media?
 Does this mean that I love algorithms and filter bubbles?
 Does this mean that I love … the Zuck-bot?